bradeneast/bradeneast.com/posts/_published/codepen embeds.md

 })
 ```

-Now users see a link to the pen regardless of its status.
-If something goes wrong, our fallback text indicates what was supposed to happen.
-To really put a bow on this solution, we can add a placeholder to the `.codepen` element for [noscript situations](/blog/using-noscript).
+Now we can see a link to the pen regardless of its status.
+If something goes wrong, our fallback text will indicate what was supposed to happen.
+To really put a bow on this solution, we can even add a placeholder to the `.codepen` element for [noscript situations](/blog/using-noscript).

 ```css
 .codepen::after {